Do you have excess tension, trouble sleeping, muscle pain, or fatigue? Magnesium deficiency symptoms can be hard to spot.

 My boys also love taking epsom salt baths.
 They always ask for it and sink into the water with a contented “Ahhhh!”
 Another great way to incorporate this is to do an epsom salt foot soak to unwind at the end of a long day.

 I haven’t personally tried magnesium flakes, but they can be added to the bath just like epsom salts (although they are a bit more pricey).
 The verdict is still out, but according to this article, flakes actually absorb into the system better than epsom salts.
 They also do double duty if you are interested in making your own magnesium products (more on that below).
 Flakes are used in many DIY magnesium product recipes.
 Wellness Mama has a really cool magnesium bath recipe with vanilla extract and lavender… doesn’t that sound just divine?

 Gel or Lotion

 Another great option is magnesium gel or lotion.
 However, these products are definitely not all created equal.
-Unfortunately, I find the gel to makes my skin very itchy and uncomfortable, which is why I HIGHLY recommend the following product:
+Unfortunately, I find the gel to makes my skin very itchy and uncomfortable, which is why I HIGHLY recommend the following:

-EASE spray is the purest magnesium formula I’ve found (the only ingredients are bioavailable magnesium and water), and I love using it before bed every night to help me sleep.
-Unlike many other magnesium products on the market, this spray causes zero burning, itching, or stinging.
-I absolutely love it!
-Plus, you can get a free travel size bottle here to try it out.
+Magnesium Lotion Shop makes the purest magnesium formula I’ve found (the only ingredients are magnesium oil, apricot oil, mango butter and beeswax), and I love using it before bed every night to help me sleep.

 DIY Magnesium Sprays, Lotions, or Body Butters